Skip to Content

 • Ashes from woodstoves/fireplaces/pellet stoves should be cool before putting them in a metal container.
 Keep the container a safe distance away from your home on a non-combustible surface.

-• Purchase and use only portable space heaters listed by a qualified testing laboratory (ULC or CSA).
+• Only purchase and use portable space heaters if they are listed by a qualified testing laboratory (ULC or CSA).

 • Use the right kind of fuel, specified by the manufacturer, for fuel-burning space heaters.

-• Keep combustibles (clothing, furniture, drapes, etc.) at least one metre away from space heaters.
+• Keep space heaters at least one metre away from all clothing, furniture, and drapes.

 • Have a one metre “kid-free zone” around space heaters.